3 Easy and Fun Dr. Seuss Crafts Inspired by The Lorax

 The Lorax has been the most inspirational book of the Seuss collection so far.
-We have really only just started reading Dr. Seuss books over the past year, aside from the Dr. Seuss board books, that is.
-The board books are a bit abbreviated so they were better for our kids as toddlers.
-Now that my daughter is 4 she’s totally ready for the full hard cover versions though.
+When the kids were toddlers, the abbreviated Dr. Seuss board books were perfect for the kids.
+Now that they're getting a little older, they're totally ready for the full hard cover versions.

 All three crafts were big hits with both kids.
-My 4 year old loves pretend play so she loved the finger puppet and my 2 year old loves anything contact paper, so the Truffula trees were his fave.
-I'm a sucker for those mustaches so I'll take that one when the kids aren't looking!
+My daughter loves pretend play so she loved the finger puppet, and my son loves anything contact paper, so the Truffula trees were his fave.
+I'm a sucker for those mustaches, so I'll take that one when the kids aren't looking!

 I could see all of these being a lot of fun in a Dr. Seuss birthday party or on Lorax day at school!

-You can see him right up at the top of the post.
+You can see this guy right up at the top of the post.
 Cute, right?!
 And so easy too!
 I happened to have some craft foam pumpkin shapes left from Halloween, but orange craft foam sheets are fine.

 My pumpkin made my Lorax about 6 inches tall.
 I'd make it about 4-5 inches tall next time.

-All that is left is to cut out finger holes about 3/4 inches from the bottom and glue on the orange pom pom nose and the two googlie eyes!
+All that is left is to cut out finger holes about 3/4 inches from the bottom, and then glue on the orange pom pom nose and the two googly eyes!
 Ta-da!
 Lorax finger puppet!

-This was just super simple and I couldn't resist.
+This was one of the easiest Dr. Seuss crafts, and I couldn't resist.
 We had a lot of fun with our Mooseltoe Moosestache and this was just as fun.
 Use it for story retelling, role play or even a fun Lorax Birthday party favor!

 Cut pipe cleaners in half.
 Glue the pom pom to the tip of the clothespin.
 Have your child place the pipe cleaners into the clothespin and you are good to go!